 until April 1955, on LP.

-This composition is the best one to listen to if you want to hear Charles run
+If you want to hear Charles run

-changesmostly one chord change per measure, sometimes two per measure.
+changes, this composition is the best one to listen tomostly one chord change per measure, sometimes two per measure.
 None of

 the other tunes he recorded change chords that often.
 Its also an excellent